mvstudio/docker-php/MIGRATION.md

 The new mvstudio/php:7-alpine and mvstudio/php:8-alpine images come with prebaked `bootstrap.sh`

-The `bootstrap.sh` script can be safely deleted from you repository as well as the `php.inc` file.
+The `bootstrap.sh` script can be safely deleted from you repository.